senotrusov/notes/arch-linux-installation.md

     !!! info inline end

-        See the [ext4](https://wiki.archlinux.org/title/ext4) Arch Wiki page for more information.
+        See the [ext4](https://wiki.archlinux.org/title/ext4) guide for more information.

     Ext4 is a traditional, robust, and mature filesystem.